OCCUPATIONAL THERAPY

 Admissions Requirements

 Current LIU Students are required to apply for admission directly through the Department of Occupational Therapy at Long Island University, Brooklyn.
-To apply, email michael.gawronski@liu.edu for the 2024-2025 an application packet.
+To apply, email michael.gawronski@liu.edu for an application packet.

 Transfer Students are required to apply for admission through a centralized application service, the Occupational Therapist Centralized Application Service.
 To apply, go to www.otcas.org and select Long Island University, Brooklyn as your program.
 Review and follow the instructions to complete the application process.